rdverse/AeroScanAI/README.md

 Finding defects in large surfaces poses a formiddable challenge when the defects are only few pixels wide.

-This prototype aims to reduce the congnitive burden on the inspectors by leveraging AI-based solutions.
+This prototype aims to reduce the congnitive burden on the inspectors by leveraging AI-based solutions and using synthetic data.

 Specifically, AeroScan.AI is a multi-phase solution that fuses models from different modalities including 3d-scans, time-series waveform, and tabular data to form an effecient for industrial aircraft inspection.
 The protoype is an user in-the-loop system and also provides feasability to readily scale to any application that deals with large 3D-data for defect inspection.